 Why I chose Square

-Square is the leader in the small business point-of-sale market, with free industry-specific POS software for retailers, restaurants, and appointment-based businesses.
-I like its flexibility, as each of Square’s three POS systems starts out completely free, providing tools for inventory management, CRM, payment processing, an online store, and industry-specific features to help your business thrive.
+Square is the leader in the small business point-of-sale market, offering free POS software with features for a vast range of businesses.
+Square POS starts at $0 per month and includes essential tools for inventory management, CRM, payment processing, online selling, and industry-specific workflows.

 Overall Score